pabloblascof/Exploring-Untrained-NNs-Project-ETHZ-2023/README.md

 # Exploring-Untrained-NNs-Project-ETHZ-2023-
-Semester project on understanding training free neural networks
+Semester project on understanding training free neural networks.
+Disclaimer!
+The data used for obtaining the outputs are not included for ensuring privacy.

 ### Exploring Deep Decoder applied to MRI